 www.HearingDirectory.ca |

 Drugs that cause hearing lossLast updated on: September 4th, 2024 Some medications can cause temporary or permanent hearing loss.
 These are called ototoxic drugs.
 Ototoxicity refers to temporary or permanent inner ear damage caused by substances like drugs or chemicals.
 It is often mentioned when discussing prescribed medications, but over-the-counter drugs can also cause hearing problems.
 Some of the most well-known ototoxic drugs include certain chemotherapy drugs and infection-fighting antibiotics.
 Because these drugs can be life-saving, it is important to discuss the risks and benefits with your healthcare team.
 If you have concerns about your hearing, you can visit our directory to find an audiologist near you.
 He or she can test your hearing and identify possible damage to your ear.
 Consider getting a baseline hearing test even if you don’t have any hearing issues.
 A baseline for comparison can help you identify changes in your hearing over time.
-Common ototoxic drugsIf you must take an ototoxic drug, follow the directions on the package or as prescribed by your doctor.
+List of common ototoxic drugsIf you must take an ototoxic drug, follow the directions on the package or as prescribed by your doctor.
 Alert your doctor to any changes in hearing or balance.
 Common ototoxic drugs include

 The most damaging ototoxic drugs include, but are not limited to